 A gap year is always a challenge.
 It’s an opportunity for personal growth, reflection and to gain experience in work, volunteering, independent living and study and adventure.
 It builds cultural awareness, understanding yourself and others better and reflecting on what’s important.
 It is also hugely enjoyable and life-affirming.

 However, it requires, effort, focus and planning.
-This doesn’t mean you have to fill every hour of every day with activity but you should have blocks of time committed to something to keep you on track and motivated.
+This doesn’t mean you have to fill every hour of every day with activity.
+You should have blocks of time committed to something to keep you on track and motivated.
 So, if your heart is now set on a gap year, this is what to do next:

-- Get busy doing things, whether it’s applying for jobs, volunteering, doing something creative, learning new skills, taking exercise, helping out around the house or your community.
+1. Get busy doing things.
+Whether it’s applying for jobs, volunteering, doing something creative, learning new skills, taking exercise, helping out around the house or your community.

-- Refresh or create a CV (to include the above) as you’ll need to be ready to apply for jobs locally and there will be lots of competition.
+2. Refresh or create a CV (to include the above).
+You’ll need to be ready to apply for jobs locally and there will be lots of competition.

-- Approved providers, should have good local knowledge, experience of being in the country, clear terms and conditions and disruption plans with excellent customer care.
+4. Approve d providers should have good local knowledge, experience of being in the country, clear terms and conditions and disruption plans.
+And excellent customer care!

-- Get a calendar and work back month by month from September 2021 putting in the things you hope to have achieved or experienced in each one and therefore what actions you need to taken in previous months in order to achieve the goals.
+1. Get a calendar and work back month by month from September 2021 putting in the things you hope to have achieved or experienced in each one.
+Consider what actions you need to taken in previous months in order to achieve the goals.
 Include any admin you need to complete for university entry in 2021.